learn-co-curriculum/sinatra-nested-forms-readme/README.md

 Finally, the controller action loads the erb file `student.erb`, and we can see all of the newly-created student and course information in the browser.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-nested-forms-readme' title='Nested Forms Readme'>Nested Forms Readme</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/sinatra-nested-forms-readme'>Sinatra Nested Forms</a> on Learn.co and start learning to code for free.</p>